-- There must be close collaboration between neuromuscular and respiratory physicians. - The neuromuscular specialist must be available to play a role in ensuring fair provision of intensive care to NMD patients.
-Patients should not be labelled as "terminal" and triaged for non-treatment simply on the basis of their disability and diagnosis. - Ideally, neuromuscular specialists will have involved themselves in formulating hospital policies, decision-making algorithms and documentation forms. - Neuromuscular specialists must develop guidelines for treatment that ensure patients remain at home as long as possible.
+- There must be close collaboration between neuromuscular and respiratory physicians. - The neuromuscular specialist must be available to play a role in ensuring fair provision of intensive care to NMD patients. - Ideally, neuromuscular specialists will have involved themselves in formulating hospital policies, decision-making algorithms and documentation forms. - Neuromuscular specialists must develop guidelines for treatment that ensure patients remain at home as long as possible.